SebJak/spring-db-performance/README.md

 # Spring-db-performance

-In this project is mainly focused on finding the performance difference between:
+In this project is mainly focused on finding the difference of usage between:
 - Spring-sql
 - Spring-mongodb
 - Spring-neo4j